Pretty Poison (film): Original release

-Fox had difficulty securing a release for the film in New York so instead opened it in Los Angeles in September 1968.
+Fox had difficulty securing a release for the film in New York so instead opened it in Los Angeles on September 18, 1968.
 The Los Angeles Times reviewer called it "a small, stunning, thoughtful exploration of degrees of madness and of sanity."

 However the film flopped.
 When Fox did secure a New York release, they claimed they had trouble getting critics to attend a screening, and persuading the two stars to promote the movie.

 Black later claimed, "their unwarrantable action was partly explained by it being the year [1968] of the double assassination of Robert Kennedy and Martin Luther King, and a corrosive tale of insidious madness in which a teenage girl shoots her own mother, seemed, to timid studio chiefs, excessive."

 The film opened in New York on October 23, to poor reviews from the daily papers.
 The New York Times claimed that "everything that was spare in the novel somehow becomes overblown" and that while Perkins "is quite good ...
 Tuesday Weld is numbingly dull as the girl."